marcf08/MatrixAlgebra/README.md

 Per the name, the goal is to eventually incorporate a Matrix wrapper class.

 I plan to refactor the GUI this weekend or the next.
+Until then, please excuse the spaghetti code, incomplete classes, etc. Sometimes, in order to learn how to develop software, it's equally important to learn <b>not</b> how to develop it.

 ![ScreenShot](https://github.com/marcf08/MatrixAlgebra/blob/master/MatrixAlgebra/Ancillaries/Screencaps/screencap1.jpg)